Linoleic acid: structure, synthesis, metabolites, function, foods

 In nature, linoleic acid is synthesized in concentrations comparable to those of alpha-linolenic acid.

-Although in the 1930s cultivars have been selected that produce seeds with high LA content, in recent years this trend is changing as new cultivars have been selected to produce seeds with a lower LA content.
-Moreover, for the most part linoleic acid has been replaced by oleic acid.
 This has allowed to obtain not only sunflower and safflower oils with high oleic acid content instead of high LA content, but also soybeans with high oleic acid content.
 And as the new cultivars will replace the traditional cultivars, a reduction in the consumption of linoleic acid in favor of oleic acid will presumably occur.
 This could shift the levels of LA intake back to levels comparable to those at the beginning of the 1900s.
 This transition could bring health benefits as the consumption of oleic acid is associated with improvements in HDL cholesterol levels.
-It should be underscored that a good dietary intake of oleic acid, in the form of extra virgin olive oil, is a feature of the mediterranean diet.
+It should be underscored that a good dietary intake of oleic acid, in the form of extra virgin olive oil, is a feature of the mediterranean diet.[10]

 References